(Revised January 2023)

 - Students who have been assigned courses will teach a total of three courses, two in the fall and one in the spring.

-- Students interested in applying for DCE status should read Course Assignment, Information for AIs, and about DCE Status.
+- Students interested in applying for DCE status should refer to the Course Assignment and Key Information for AIs presented in Section XIII.
+Teaching Assignments.

 Requirements for the terminal M.A. degree: